giupo/uploadr.py/README.rst

 1. Python

 Mac OS X 10.8 comes with Python preinstalled.
 To verfiy that, open a terminal and type ``python -V``.
 If you don't have it, get it from `here <http://www.python.org/getit/>`_.
+You need Python 2.7 (Python 3 won't work).

 2. Git